RENEE MONTAGNE, Host:

 GUTEL: The man he called was Mike Mets(ph), a Scottsdale mortgage banker.
 Mets ran Fuller's credit history and a few other numbers and then told him he likely qualified for what's called a rural development guaranteed loan, backed by the U.S. Department of Agriculture.

-Mr. MIKE METS (Mortgage Banker): If you had a good job and decent credit, maybe 300 bucks in the bank, you can own a home.
+MIKE METS: If you had a good job and decent credit, maybe 300 bucks in the bank, you can own a home.
 You can get the keys to a house.

 GUTEL: The program was created in 1991 to give low-income families like the Fullers the opportunity to own a house.
 To qualify, you can't earn more than 115 percent of the average income in your county.
 The catch, if you want to call it a catch, is that the home has to be in what the USDA considers a rural area - by their definition, a town with a population of less than 25,000.
 And in Greater Phoenix, many of the suburbs qualify, and that's how the Fullers ended up buying a three-bedroom, two-bath house in Buckeye.

 FULLER: Want to play with your plates and bowls?

 GUTEL: Trevor and Jessica Fuller's 3-year-old daughter Elizabeth(ph) is playing with a Pink Princess tea set in her new bedroom.
 They got the house for $100,000.
 Three years ago, this same house sold for 188,000.
 Trevor is thrilled.

 FULLER: Knowing that I have - right now I have a stable job, and I'm able to afford this house just on my salary alone makes me feel pretty proud about it, you know.